jhaojay/imdb_top50_by_genre/README.md

 | 1200 |

 <br/><br/>
-Lastly, randomly select 10 rows from the database as an sample to check movie information against the IMDB website:
+Lastly, randomly select 10 rows from the database as an sample to check the movie information against the IMDB website:
 ```SQL
 SELECT *
 FROM